The First Official Map of Texas - 1849

 When a copy of Jacob De Cordova's 1849 map of Texas was put on the auction block in 2015, bidding closed at $149,000.

 There are a number of reasons for the giant price.

-First and foremost is it's rarity.
+First and foremost is its rarity.
 The number of known copies can be counted on a single hand with no need for the thumb.
 And only one had been offered for sale in the previous fifty years.

-Then there is it's importance.
+Then there is its importance.

-It was the first official map of Texas, given the blessings of the governor and land commissioner.
+It was the first official map of Texas, having received the blessings of the governor and land commissioner.
 Not only that, it had the endorsement of Senators Rusk and Houston, plus a testimonial from Texas Ranger Captain Jack Hays (who was also a surveyor and knew a thing of two about making maps.)